ericmerrill/moodle-tool_s3wsrestore/README.md

 * In Site Admin > Plugins > S3 Web Service Course Restore, setup the AWS credentials, and the S3 bucket to be used.
     * The credentialed AWS user will only need read access to the bucket.

+### Special Notes!
+* This plugin will skip restoring any LTI activities in the back up.
+* This plugin will delete any extra Announcement forums made during the restore, if one already exists in the course.

 ### Protocol

 #### tool_s3wsrestore_restore_course